percona/pmm-doc/docs/deploy/index.md

 Percona provides `.rpm` packages for 64-bit versions of Red Hat Enterprise Linux 6 (Santiago) and 7 (Maipo), including its derivatives that claim full binary compatibility, such as, CentOS, Oracle Linux, Amazon Linux AMI, and so on.

+!!! alert alert-info "Note"
-**NOTE**: PMM Client should work on other RPM-based distributions, but it is tested only on RHEL and CentOS versions 6 and 7.
+    PMM Client should work on other RPM-based distributions, but it is tested only on RHEL and CentOS versions 6 and 7.

 To install the PMM Client package, complete the following procedure.
 Run the following commands as root or by using the **sudo** command: